gypsydave5/todo-mvp/README.md

 #### No Frameworks

-By 'framework' I mean software which requires certain folder structures, configuration files, special commands to run it, and a vague feeling that you're working in magickal environment in which the software you're writing is not in control.
+By 'framework' I mean software which requires certain folder structures, configuration files, special commands to run it, and a feeling that you're working in magickal environment where the software you're writing is not in control.

 It doesn't mean no libraries - feel free to import any external code (hopefully